 They found that patients who had impaired glucose tolerance had experienced damage to their small nerve fibers, while those with diabetic-level test results had more involvement of the large nerve fibers.

 The spectrum of neuropathy in diabetes and impaired glucose tolerance.
 C.J.
 Sumner, MD, S. Sheth, MBBS MPH, J.W.
 Griffin, MD, D.R.
 Cornblath, MD and M. Polydefkis, MD; Neurology 2003;60:108-111.

 Yet another study, conducted at the Mayo Clinic in Scottsdale, AZ and published in August 2006 confirmed these results.
-In addition they documented that the fasting plasma glucose test identified only half as many people with abnormal blood sugars as the glucose tolerance test.
+In addition this study documented that the fasting plasma glucose test identified only half as many people with abnormal blood sugars as did the glucose tolerance test.